wyomin360-work/Kaartx-Kloud/replit.md

   - All cards now render at exactly 92px height (perfectly uniform)
   - Inner content uses h-full for proper vertical centering
   - E2e tested and verified - zero height variance across all 4 cards
+- **FeatureGrid Content Refinement:** Updated all 4 feature descriptions for clarity and professionalism
+  - Seller Management: "Onboard, verify, and manage sellers with built-in approvals, subscriptions, and performance tracking."
+  - Product Listing Flow: "Streamlined product listing system with variants, SKUs, and bulk uploads — ready for any category."
+  - Auto Payouts (renamed from "12-Day Payouts"): "Built-in payout engine with customizable cycles and full TAP integration."
+  - Smart Workflows (renamed from "Full Automation"): "Automate orders, returns, and tracking with real-time updates and smart notifications."

 **November 2, 2025 - Kloud Rebranding & Professional UI Enhancements:**
 - **Logo Replacement:** Complete rebrand from Kaartx Cloud to Kloud